aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsb-to-xls/_index.md

 ---
 title: Python XLSB to XLS - XLSB to XLS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLSB to XLS in Python.
-Python Convert XLSB to XLS saveformat.
-Python XLSB to XLS format.
-Save XLSB to XLS Python.
+Convert XLSB to XLS quickly and easily with Aspose.Cells.
+Python XLSB to XLS.
+Python Save XLSB to XLS.
+Save XLSB as XLS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLSB to XLS in Python., Python XLSB to XLS saveformat., XLSB to XLS Python., Python Convert XLSB to XLS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLSB to XLS in Python., Save XLSB to XLS using Python., Python XLSB to XLS saveformat., XLSB to XLS Converter., Python Save XLSB as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}